 The company may redeem the unitholder's units in the fund - despite opposition from the unitholder - if it turns out to be the case that a unitholder has subscribed to units in the fund contrary to Swedish or foreign legislation or regulations or, as a result of the unitholder's selling or holding of units in the fund, the management company becomes obliged to take registration measures or other measures that the fund or management company would not otherwise be obliged to take if the unitholder did not hold units in the fund.
+This right for the management company to redeem the unit holder's units in the fund against the unit holder's objection includes such cases where the unit holder, in the opinion of the management company, has not provided sufficient customer information to enable the management company to fulfil its obligations under applicable provisions of Swedish or foreign law or regulations in the field of money laundering, or where the management company for other reasons has assessed that the business relationship may not be maintained in accordance with the aforementioned provisions.

 Redemptions in accordance with the previous paragraph are to be executed immediately.
-The stipulations in $\S$ 9 above regarding payment will also apply in the case of redemptions in accordance with this $\S$ 17.
+The stipulations in § 9 above regarding payment will also apply in the case of redemptions in accordance with this § 17.